dcndn4/HW-7-TimeSrs_YenFuture/README.md

 ### Part II - Linear Regression Forecasting

-I also built a linear regression model to further explore Yen futures (using Scikit-Learn).
+I also built a linear regression model to further explore Yen futures (options), using Scikit-Learn.
 It was run on data consisting of returns vs. lagged-returns (returns 1 day earlier), which were split into training data sets (feed into the predictive model) and test data (run on the model afterwards, to test its accuracy) by a time period definition.

+My results were as follows:

+In-sample (training) data:

+** MSE .37

+** RMSE .61

+Out-of-sample (testing) date:

+** MSE .17

+** RMSE .41

+This model performed better on in-sample data (training data) then out-of-sample data (test data).

 # Technical Notes

 ## Libraries
 This Jupyter Lab notebook utilizes the following libraries:

-os

-Pandas
+ --   arch

+ --   statsmodels.api

+ --   sklearn

+ --   pandas

-Numpy
+ --   Numpy

-dotenv (just for comfort level)

-Pathlib
+ --   Pathlib

-matplotlib
+ --   matplotlib

-## Data Inputs

-Besides the elements related to those libraries, additional data to be input by the user includes their currency holdings, their stocks and bonds amounts, and their monthly income amounts.

 # Acknowledgements